-Learning how to grow carrots for picking at peak freshness is the only viable way to fully experience the health benefits of carrots...
+Learning how to grow carrots for harvesting at peak freshness is the only way to fully experience the health benefits of carrots...

 Soil preparation is essential for growing carrots.
 This vegetable prefers a light soil that's not to stony, get this right and they are easy to grow and care for.
 Once you know how to grow carrots everybody in the family will enjoy this all-round vegetable.